Skip to Content

 Washington D.C.

 Protecting your loved ones and your assets is too important a task to leave to chance.
-That's why it's important to work with an experienced Washington D.C. estate planning lawyer is essential in ensuring that your wishes are carried out after you pass away or become incapacitated.
+That's why working with an experienced Washington, D.C. estate planning lawyer is essential in ensuring that your wishes are carried out after you pass away or become incapacitated.
 At J.S.
 Burton, PLC, our estate planning attorneys understand the importance of providing comprehensive and customized plans that reflect your values and goals.

 Our experienced estate planning lawyers in Washington, D.C. can help you prepare a variety of legal documents including wills, trusts, durable powers of attorney, health care proxies, and living wills.
 We also offer a multitude of other services including estate tax planning, asset protection, and charitable giving.